Rangi42/tilemap-studio/README.md

 The [example/](example/) directory contains different kinds of tilemaps and tileset graphics. **pokered/town_map.rle** is an RBY Town Map; **pokecrystal/\*.bin** are GSC Town Maps; **pokecrystal/\*.tilemap.rle** are Pokégear cards; **polishedcrystal/\*.bin** are PC Town Maps; **polishedcrystal/sgb_border.map** is an SGB border; and **prism/*.bin** are plain tilemaps.

+More information is at the [Skeetendo Forums](https://hax.iimarckus.org/topic/7691/).
+If you have questions or comments, please go there.

 ![Screenshot](screenshot.png)